LukeGrahamLandry/franca/devlog.md

+## (Aug 21) sb3

+- trial and error to get text with a horizontal scroll bar. not loving it.
+- allow disable turbo mode.
+  - yield less. only need to do it for loops. often can directly call the first iter of cont.
+  - the slow mandelbrot is as though do-work is not runwithoutscreenrefresh. problem is rn loops always have the yield inserted if they're body is async, even if they're in a rwsr block. in that case still need to put the counter on the stack so they can yield, but not insert extra. same thing for return from a block, it can pop directly instead of going back to the loop.
+  - still not good enough ah im wrong about how rwsr works. it nests so if you call a slow block from a fast block it still doesn't yield. now more loops are recursion which is a problem because i don't do tail call elimination. hack in a flag for not yielding the frame for now.
+  - that fixed the "rope physics" project
+  - TODO: quicksort still doesn't work in nonturbo mode

 ## (Aug 20)

 ok my goal is (list the sprites and have a button to send fake click event since can't know the size without parsing the svg).